CrossStack-Q/Go_Backend_2024/Projects/src/go-chat-react/README.md

 # Go Chat App

 Go Chat App is made by using go and react .
-It uses WebSocket and Websocket is made in go .
+It uses Websocket is made in go .
-## Demo

-Insert gif or link to demo

 ## Tech Stack